 - Suppliers are required to adhere to strict standards of labeling, packaging and deployment of technologies.
 All are part of a concerted effort by retailers and distributors to maximize fulfillment efficiency—and manufacturers are expected to do their part to make that happen.

-- Once those requirements are met, is a user of FBA home free?
-Not necessarily.
+- Once those requirements are met, you might think an FBA user would be home free, but this is not necessarily the case.
 Smaller merchants need to think long and hard about whether they can protect their brand identities while selling under the Amazon umbrella.
-Orders fulfilled by FBA go out in boxes with Amazon’s logo.
+All orders fulfilled by FBA are shipped in boxes with Amazon’s logo.
 Increasingly, in the minds of many consumers, it’s Amazon that is the brand, not the actual maker of the product.